Cart 0

 Coast Guard: Pushups, situps, 1.5 mile run plus jump into pool and swim 100m unassisted.

 Helpful Piece of Advice - DO NOT STRIVE FOR THE MINIMUM STANDARDS.
-No matter what your job is in the military, one day your fitness level could be the determining factor that you survive, your buddy survives, or someone you are trying to help live or die.
+No matter what your job is in the military, one day your fitness level could determine whether you survive, your buddy survives, or someone you are trying to help live or die.
 Your fitness is that serious.
 If that does not motivate you to train a little harder, then you should consider another profession because we all need you to be capable.
 Be an asset.
 (READ)

 Army PT Requirements and Body Fat Calculator